 About

-Short CV: Univ.-Prof. Dr. Elisabeth Lex is a tenured full professor at Graz University of
+Short CV: Univ.-Prof. Dr. Elisabeth Lex is a full professor at Graz University of

 for the master's program Computational Social Systems.
 She has a habilitation (venia docendi) in Applied